 Acknowledgment

-Please email a completed copy of this form to dataprotection@kildarepartners.com or mail to Kildare Partners US, LLC Attention: Privacy Inquiries, 1301 Solana Boulevard, Building 2, Suite 2300, Westlake, TX 76262..
+Please email a completed copy of this form to dataprotection@kildarepartners.com or mail to Kildare Partners US, LLC Attention: Privacy Inquiries, 1301 Solana Boulevard, Building 2, Suite 2300, Westlake, TX 76262.

 I confirm that the information provided on this form is correct and that I am the person whose name appears on this form either as the Resident or Resident’s Authorized Agent.
 If I am the Resident’s Authorized Agent, I confirm that I am authorized to act on behalf of the Resident.
 I understand that Kildare must verify my identity and in the case of Authorized Agents, my legal authority to act on the Resident’s behalf, and may need to request additional verifying information.
 My request will not be valid until Kildare receives all the required information to process the request.